Group Therapy

 Frequently Asked Questions

 Everyone is different.
 I’ve had clients get what they need in a few months and some need a few years.
-You can accelerate progress by attending an intensive course, if it’s appropriate for you.
+You can accelerate growth by attending a retreat, if it’s appropriate for you.
 You can accelerate your progress by following through and independently putting into action what you are learning in sessions.
 What you do outside of sessions matters.
 Weekly group therapy sessions and individual therapy sessions are ongoing with progress check ins.

 It is the word commonly used in Great Britain for stuttering.
 In the United States I find people often use the word stammering to describe a more mild form of stuttering.